AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 *Reference counting* is a technique that allows multiple objects with the same value to share a single representation of that value.

-*Reference counting* is useful for improving efficiency under the following conditions
+*Reference counting* is useful for improving efficiency under the following conditions:

-- Relatively few values are shared by relatively many objects
+- Relatively few values are shared by relatively many objects.
 - Object values are expensive to create or destroy, or they use lots of memory.

 #### Implementing reference counting